anders-w-rasmussen/crispr_decryptr/README.md

 decryptr classify posterior_outfile.tsv grna_targets.tsv convolution_matrix.p
 ```

 This will write folders containing the regulatory element calls and deconvolved effect tracks!

+### Step 4: Visualize the Results

 We can visualize these in a genome viewer.
 It should look something like this.